Our School Curriculum

 St Wilfrid’s caters for children from Nursery up to Year 6.
 The school also has the benefit of a dedicated group of support staff, working throughout the school, to help the children progress as much as possible throughout their time here.

-The Early Years Foundation Stage Framework consists of: Communication & Language; Physical Development; Personal, Social & Emotional Development; Literacy; Mathematics; Understanding the World; and Expressive Arts & Design.
+The Early Years Foundation Stage Framework was updated in September 2021 and consists of seven Areas of Learning: Communication & Language; Physical Development; Personal, Social & Emotional Development; Literacy; Mathematics; Understanding the World; and Expressive Arts & Design.

 The following subjects form the National Curriculum:

 English; Mathematics; Science; Computing; History; Geography; Music; Art; Design & Technology; PE (Physical Education); Personal, Social & Health Education (PSHE); and Religious Education.

 The National Curriculum was updated in September 2014, with schools given greater ownership of the ways in which they deliver the statutory content.
 At St Wilfrid’s, we are shaping the curriculum to meet the needs of our pupils and prepare them for life in modern Britain, driven by the following skills, traits and experiences:

 Communication; Aspiration; Enjoyment; Emotional Awareness; Knowledge of the World; Awe & Wonder; Achievement; Possibilities; and Creativity.